-Providing tolerance to heat in rice of temperatures up to 45 degrees will reduce the effect of heat stress on rice growth, catalysing photosynthesis and maintaining a healthy group during a heat wave.
-With conservative estimates predicting an average increase in the earth’s temperature of 0.9 degrees over the next century, this innovation will assist in ensuring current agricultural land can still produce crops in the future.
+Providing tolerance in rice to heat e.g. to temperatures up to 45 degrees, will reduce the effect of heat stress on rice growth, catalysing photosynthesis and maintaining a healthy crop during a heat wave.
+With conservative estimates predicting an average increase in the earth’s temperature of 0.9 degrees over the next century, this innovation will assist in ensuring current agricultural land can still produce high yielding crops in the future.

 Professor Brian Atwell was rewarded the Macquarie 2015 Award for Excellence in research.
 This research has the potential for enormous international application, with the need for heat tolerant crops ever increasing.
 Rice is arguably the most important crop globally, so ensuring its survival into the future is vital.

 Translating laser research to commercial applications – M Squared Lasers

 Owing to diamond’s high Raman gain, outstanding thermal conductivity and very broad optical transmission, diamond is very promising for realising miniature devices of high average output power and very wide wavelength range from the so-called terahertz region to the deep ultraviolet.